 Why avoid sleep medication?

 While effective, sleeping pills are only a short-term solution to your insomnia.
 Additionally, often prescription meds come with a long list of negative side effects that range from headaches and muscle soreness to dizziness, fatigue and focus issues.
 If you add all of these up, you’ll realize that sleep medication makes things worse instead of better.
-Even if you don’t experience any side effects, sleeping pills can make you build up a tolerance and even cause addiction.
+Even if you don’t have the time to hit the gym five times a week, thirty minutes of exercise at home three times a week often results in one full hour of more sleep and less frequent sleep interruptions.

 So, instead of reaching for sleep medication, try natural remedies like physical activity.
 There’s a bunch of scientific evidence that people who exercise five times a week have better quality sleep and healthier sleeping habits than those who choose to spend their time in front of the TV.
 Even if you don’t have the time to hit the gym five times a week, thirty minutes of exercise three times a week often results in one full hour of more sleep and less frequent sleep interruptions.